kevx82/artist_predictor/README.md

-# artist_predictor
+# Artist Predictor

-This project is about a classifier that uses Naivepredicts
+This project is about a classifier that predicts an artist based on the lyrics.